carlsmith/htme/README.md

    (of attributes) with a list (of child elements).

-   Element classes have flexible constructor signatures that make it easy to express new elements with a desired state.
+   Element classes have flexible constructor signatures that make it easy to initialize elements in a desired state.

-   Element classes implement a set of powerful operators that complement the constructor signatures, operating on the same dictionaries of attributes and sequences of children.
+   Element classes also implement a complete set of operators that complement the constructor signatures, accepting the same objects as operands as the constructors take as arguments.
 The operators make it easy to mutate the attributes and children of existing elements.

    Whenever an element is rendered, it simply uses HTML syntax to represent its current state.

-2. HTME provides an engine that is able to generate complete HTML5 documents from about twenty simple attributes, only requiring users to define the guts of the body as a tree of elements.
+2. HTME provides an engine that can create the HTML5 boilerplate for *any* document from about twenty simple attributes.

+   The boilerplate includes the doctype, the HTML, HEAD and BODY elements, every element inside the HEAD element, and all of the elements at the end of the BODY element (for loading CSS and JavaScript resources after the body is rendered).
+You only need to define the *tree* (the guts of the body) as a nested tree of elements.

-   The engine attributes use common defaults, so you will only typically edit a handful of them.
+   The engine attributes use common defaults, so you will normally only need to edit a handful of them to get the boilerplate you need.

-   Engine instances are (much like elements) containers for state that use HTML syntax to represent their current state when rendered (which is always a complete HTML document).
+   An instance of the engine is a container for state that uses HTML syntax to represent its current state (always a complete HTML5 document) when rendered.

-The elements and the engine work really well together, but do not depend on each other.
-For example, you can use the engine to generate the boilerplate for a project, with some other tool (maybe a Markdown parser) generating the guts of the body.
+Note: You can use the engine to generate the boilerplate for a project, with some other tool (maybe a Markdown parser) generating the guts of the body.

 ## Project Status